xokomola/old_blog/_posts/2014-11-10-xquery-origami-1.md

 ## Wrap up

 I haven't cared much for performance yet.
 The main point was the design.
-Currently it only runs on BaseX 8.0 betas but I see no reason why it could not be made to run on other XQuery 3.0 engines.
+Currently it runs on BaseX 7.9 and higher but I see no reason why it could not be made to run on other XQuery 3.0 engines.
 BaseX is my main database at the moment and I am not going to be investing a lot of time in other database yet.